What Is Emotional Child Abuse? Signs, Effects & Prevention

 1. Isolating: Sometimes, a parent or caregiver could exercise their control by withholding their child from interacting with others, such as peers and friends.
 This could be done forcefully or via manipulation.
 Such harsh restrictions can isolate a child and make them feel alone and anxious.
 Also, over time, such children can struggle with their social skills and may become withdrawn.

-1. Terrorizing: Verbal abuse such as calling names, yelling and screaming at them, threatening, or using other forms of intimidation to instill fear can make them feel emotionally vulnerable.
+1. Terrorizing: Verbal abuse, such as calling names, yelling and screaming at them, threatening, or using other forms of intimidation to instill fear, can deeply impact a child’s emotional well-being.
+The effects of verbal abuse on children can make them feel emotionally vulnerable.
 An adult’s intent could be to use these tactics to scare a child, but they can have dreadful effects on the child’s tender heart and mind.

 1. Shaming and bullying: Making fun of a child’s skin color, body size, height, dressing, family, etc., in private or public settings are examples of shaming and bullying.
 These can make a child feel embarrassed, humiliated, and dejected, affecting their social and emotional health.
 A teacher making fun of a student’s weakness in class is another example of shaming and bullying.